T‑7A Recapitalization

 [1] “Fourth generation aircraft” refers to those aircraft developed or manufactured with updated variants in the later part of the 20th century such as the F-15E or the F-16.
 “Fifth generation aircraft” refers to modern aircraft with advanced avionics developed in the early part of the 21st century such as the F-22 and F-35.

 The Secretary of the Air Force has made strategic basing decisions to recapitalize existing T-38C pilot training installations.
 Laughlin AFB would be the third of five T-38C installations to be environmentally analyzed for possible recapitalization.
-Recapitalizing Laughlin AFB third would result in the least impact on continued pilot production during the transition of aircraft types, provide the most efficient cost and student production/management plan, and align with Air Education and Training Command's student pipeline flow for the Specialized Undergraduate Pilot Training and Introduction to Fighters Fundamentals curricula.
+Recapitalizing Laughlin AFB third would result in the least impact on continued pilot production during the transition of aircraft types, provide the most efficient cost and student production and management plan, and align with Air Education and Training Command's student pipeline flow for the Specialized Undergraduate Pilot Training and Introduction to Fighters Fundamentals curricula.

 The Air Force published the Notice of Intent for the EIS in the Federal Register on January 17, 2023.
 The Air Force incorporated public input obtained during scoping into their proposal and performed the environmental impact analysis.
-The Notice of Availability for the Draft EIS was published in the Federal Register on November 9, 2023.
-The Air Force accepted public comments on the Draft EIS until January 8, 2024.
-After that time, the Air Force will consider the public's input on the Draft EIS and prepare a Final EIS in early to mid-2024.

 The Department of Defense has developed a guide on military noise management for communities.
 You may view the guide at this link.